alexling540/acc-bot/README.md

 ### Setting Up the Discord Bot in the Discord Developers Portal
 https://anidiots.guide/getting-started/getting-started-long-version

+In this section, you will need a Discord account.
+If you don't have one, you can create one [here](https://discord.com/register).

 #### Making a New Application
 1. Navigate to https://discord.com/developers/applications and log in if necessary.